 If you have very extensive and very large varicose veins, then you may do better with micro-phlebectomy rather than sclerotherapy.
 If you have any underlying blood clotting tendency it may not be advisable to have sclerotherapy.

 What does the procedure involve?

 Depending on the number of varicose veins you have, you may need 2 or 3 sessions of treatment, and occasionally more than this.
 The vein to be treated will be marked on your leg initially using ultrasound scanning.
-Local anaesthetic will then be injected into a small area of skin, usually in the lower thigh or mid calf and a needle will be placed into the vein, again using ultrasound scanning.
+A local anaesthetic will then be injected into a small area of skin, usually in the lower thigh or mid-calf and a needle will be placed into the vein, again using ultrasound scanning.